BrookNLF/BrookNLF/README.md

 Where that's got me so far: five certifications, TryHackMe's Cyber Security 101 finished, and a CTF room solved and written up most days.
 I'm working through the SOC Level 1 track now, learning Python and Bash, and building out a blue team home lab.
 A mentor already in the field has been steering the direction.

-The goal is defensive work - detection engineering, log analysis, incident response - and a junior SOC or blue team role by the end of 2026.
-I know where I am on that path: early, with a lot still to learn.
+The goal is defensive work - detection engineering, log analysis, incident response - and a junior SOC or blue team role, I know where I am on that path: early, with a lot still to learn.
 Everything below is dated so you can see the pace for yourself rather than take my word for it.

 ---